MuViCo/MuViCo/documentation/userguide.md

 ## Editing an existing element

-You can modify an element in three ways:
+You can modify an element in different ways:

 - Click the **"Add Element"** button and select the screen (1-5) and index (0-100) of the element you want to change.
 - **Drag and drop** a new file on top of the existing element to replace it.
 - **Double-click** on the element to open it for editing.
+- Click the **delete button** to remove the element.
+- **Drag and drop** the element to insert it into a new position.
+If there is already an element in that position, the two elements will swap places.

 ## Show mode page